newchuyalong/libgdx-learning/Using-libgdx-with-intellij-idea.md

 ## Step-by-step guide with screenshots ##
 The screenshots were taken when running IntelliJ IDEA Ultimate 11.1.1 on Windows, so everything may not look exactly the same on your computer.

-The project in this guide is located in _C:\Android_ and named _!MyLibgdxGame_.
+The project in this guide is located in _C:\Android_ and named _MyLibgdxGame_.
 All the code for the game will be in the _Main module_.

 ### Preparing ##
   * You will need to install the [Android SDK](http://developer.android.com/sdk/index.html) and the Android versions you want to target.